Vietnam.vn - Nền tảng quảng bá Việt Nam

 The female patient recovered well after the intervention.

-According to Dr. Nguyen Xuan Truong, Deputy Head of the Department of Diagnostic Imaging, Head of the Cerebrovascular Intervention Team, Bac Giang Provincial General Hospital, people with cardiovascular diseases (arrhythmia, coronary artery disease, atrial fibrillation) have a high risk of stroke, need to proactively screen for stroke periodically to avoid stroke, affecting health and life.
+According to Dr. Nguyen Xuan Truong, Deputy Head of the Department of Diagnostic Imaging, Head of the Cerebrovascular Intervention Team, Bac Giang Provincial General Hospital, people with cardiovascular diseases (arrhythmia, coronary artery disease, atrial fibrillation) have a high risk of stroke and need to proactively screen for stroke periodically to avoid stroke, affecting health and life.

 Nguyen Ngoan